RaychieZ/graph-laplacian-image-deblurring/README.md

 Python implementation of image deblurring with graph-Laplacian regularization.

+Originally developed for a mathematical image analysis project and later revised into a cleaner GitHub implementation.

+## Overview

 This project constructs a blurred/noisy observation from a grayscale image and restores the image by solving a regularized inverse problem with a sparse weighted graph Laplacian and conjugate gradient.

 ## Results